Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/applications/private_tx.md

 Here, we'll make use of some of the more exotic methods of the `LinkedProofBuilder`;
-after calling `encrypt_returning_link` to link the transaction amount to the ZKP, we'll also call `reencrypt` which implicitly proves that the returned ciphertexts encrypt the same plaintext message.
+after calling `encrypt_returning_link` to link the transaction amount to the ZKP, we'll call `reencrypt` which implicitly proves that the returned ciphertexts encrypt the same plaintext message.
+Both of these methods also implicitly prove that the returned ciphertexts are fresh encryptions.
 Finally we'll call `decrypt_returning_link` to link the current balance to the ZKP.

 ```rust,ignore
 impl User {